-Peter Dreier: This upsurge in government-mandated wage hikes hasn’t come about suddenly.
+Peter Dreier: This upsurge in the wage wars hasn’t come about all of a sudden.
 It is the result of years of both changing conditions, effective grassroots organizing, and changing public views about the poor.